Grzegorz96/React-TeamCraft.gg/README.md

 The module imports the index.scss stylesheet to apply styles to the application, ensuring a visually appealing and cohesive design.

 #### App.jsx:

-The App.jsx module is a central component in TeamCraft, responsible for assembling key containers and managing the application's layout.
-Utilizes <MainProvider> for context-based state management, ensuring smooth data flow across components.
+The App.jsx module, as a central component in TeamCraft, plays a pivotal role in orchestrating key containers and managing the application's layout.
+Here's a structured overview:

+- Initialization and Rendering:
+This module employs context-based state management, utilizing <MainProvider> to facilitate seamless data flow across components.

-Rendering Structure:
+- Rendering Structure:
-Renders components in the following order: ``` <Header />, <Main />, and <Footer /> ```.
+Renders components in the following order: ```<Header />, <Main />, and <Footer />```.

+- Export:
-Default export, making App the entry point for the TeamCraft application.
+Default export designates App as the entry point for the TeamCraft application.